-• Other services Some services require precertification or preauthorization before we will consider them for benefits.
+- Warning: We will reduce our benefits by \$100 per occurrence if no one contacts us for preauthorization.
+If preauthorization is denied, we will not pay any benefits. - Exceptions: You do not need preauthorization in these cases: - The procedure is performed outside the United States. - You have other group health insurance coverage that is the primary payor, including Medicare. - The procedure is performed in an emergency situation. - You have been admitted to a hospital on an inpatient basis. - Other services Some services require precertification or preauthorization before we will consider them for benefits.
 Preauthorization must be obtained two business days in advance of the planned service or procedure.
-Call us at 1-800-694-9901 as soon as the need for these services is determined.

-- We require preauthorization for genetic testing.
+Call us at 800-694-9901 as soon as the need for these services is determined. - We require preauthorization for genetic testing.
 See Section 5(a). - We require preauthorization for chelation therapy.
 See Section 5(a). - We require preauthorization for hyperbaric oxygen therapy.
 See Section 5(a). - We require preauthorization for wound care.
-See Section 5(a). - We require preauthorization for certain oncology and specialty drugs administered by a physician in an outpatient setting, including specialty oral and self-administered drugs, such as growth hormones and drugs to treat multiple sclerosis and infertility.
-A list of drugs requiring preauthorization is available on the Plan's website and by calling us.
-See Section 5(a) and Section 5(f). - We require preauthorization for audible prescription reading devices.
-See Section 5(a). - We require preauthorization for spinal surgery.
+See Section 5(a). - We require preauthorization for certain oncology and specialty drugs administered by a physician in an outpatient setting, such as growth hormones and drugs to treat multiple sclerosis and infertility.
+A list of drugs requiring preauthorization is available on the Plan's web site and by calling us.
+See Section 5(a). - We require preauthorization for audible prescription reading devices.
+See Section 5 (a). - We require preauthorization for spinal surgery.
 See Section 5(b). - We require preauthorization for surgical treatment of morbid obesity (bariatric surgery).

+See Section 5(b).

-See Section 5(b). - We require preauthorization of transplants and transplant-related services, except corneal transplants, even when other coverage, including Medicare, is your primary payor for health benefits.
-You or your physician must call 1-800-694-9901 to speak with a transplant case manager prior to your pre-transplant evaluation as a potential candidate for a transplant procedure.
+- We require preauthorization for gender reassignment surgery, See Section 5(b). - We require preauthorization of transplants and transplant-related services, except corneal transplants, even when other coverage, including Medicare, is your primary payor for health benefits.
+You or your physician must call 800-694-9901 to speak with a transplant case manager prior to your pre-transplant evaluation as a potential candidate for a transplant procedure.
 See Section 5(b). - We require preauthorization for pain management services.
-See section 5(b). - We require preauthorization for care in a skilled nursing facility.
-See Section 5(c). - We require preauthorization for Vagus nerve stimulation therapy.
+See Section 5(b). - We require preauthorization for care in a skilled nursing facility.
+See Section 5(c). - We require preauthorization for applied behavior analysis (ABA) therapy, See Section 5(e). - We require preauthorization for Vagus nerve stimulation therapy.
 See Section 5(e). - We require preauthorization for extended outpatient treatment visits, outpatient intensive therapy, partial hospitalization and electroconvulsive therapy.
-See Section 5(e). - We require preauthorization for outpatient psychological and neuropsychological testing.
+See Section 5 (e). - We require preauthorization for outpatient psychological testing.
 See Section 5(e). - We require a brand exception for brand name drugs when a generic equivalent is available.
 See Section 5(f). - We require preauthorization of certain classes of drugs including, but not limited to, human growth hormone (HGH).
-See Section 5(f). - We require precertification when you have Medicare Part B only as your primary payor for an outpatient hospitalization that exceeds 23 hours and results in hospital admission.
+See Section 5(f).